andyl/uber_gen/notes/devnotes.md

 - guiding the editor interfaces of composer UIs
 - validating playbook scripts

-The structure of the UberGen toolchain would borrow themes from VisualBasic.
+The structure of the Atree toolchain would borrow themes from VisualBasic.

 VisualBasic has **components** (created by C-coders with c-coding tools) assembled into **applications** (by VB Developers using the VB UI) that are distributed to End Users.

-UberGen has **playbooks** (created by Elixir-coders with elixir-coding tools) assembled into **guides** (by authors using the UberGen UI) that are distriuted to End Users.
+Atree has **playbooks** (created by Elixir-coders with elixir-coding tools) assembled into **guides** (by authors using the Atree UI) that are distriuted to End Users.

 Actions are assembled into trees.
 Branches for a playbook are specified as